tdda/tdda/doc/source/cli.md

 ```
 ### DESCRIPTION

-Reports the version number of the installed TDDA tools.
+Reports the version number of the (active) TDDA tools.

 ### EXAMPLES